Proof Export

 explicitly designed as an interchange for automated theorem

 provers.
-Each multiple SMT backends proof rule has a Dedukti signature; the
+Each adapter proof rule has a Dedukti signature; the

 exporter re-plays the proof tree as applications of those